Quantum K Whitney relations for partial flag varieties: Introduction

+Finally, we also take the opportunity to clarify the relation between the presentations arising from the ``QK Whitney'' and the ``Coulomb branch'' relations.
+In this paper we use a set of variables based on K-theoretic Chern roots - different from the choice in \cite{gu2022quantum} - which makes it clear that the two presentations, while not equal, only differ by a change of variables obtained by dividing by some factors of the form $1-q_j$; see \Cref{prop:iso-Coulomb-Whitney} and \Cref{remark:general}.

+As explained in \cite{gu2023quantum}, our Whitney presentation may be viewed as a \(\K\)-theoretic analogue of a presentation obtained by Gu and Kalashnikov \cite{GuKa} of the quantum cohomology ring of quiver flag varieties.
 A presentation of the equivariant quantum K ring of the complete flag varieties $\Fl(n)$ was recently proved by Maeno, Naito and Sagaki \cite{maeno.naito.sagaki:QKideal}, and it is related to the Toda lattice presentation from quantum cohomology \cites{givental.kim, kim.toda}.
-Relations similar to those from {\em loc.cit.} appear in \cite{givental.lee:quantum}, in relation to the finite-difference Toda lattice; in \cite{koroteev}, in relation to the study of the quasimap quantum \(\K\)-theory of the cotangent bundle of $\Fl(n)$ and the Bethe ansatz (see also \cite{Gorbounov:2014}); and in \cite{ikeda.iwao.maeno}, in relation to the Peterson isomorphism in quantum \(\K\)-theory.
-Our presentation is generally different from those mentioned above, and, as we explain in \cite{gu2023quantum}, is most closely related to a presentation obtained by Gu and Kalashnikov \cite{GuKa} of the quantum cohomology ring of quiver flag varieties.
+In an upcoming paper \cite{AHMOX}, we will rederive this Toda-type presentation as a consequence of our Whitney presentation.
+At its root, this reflects the fact that the Whitney presentation encodes quantum products between (tautological) {\em vector} bundles and their quotients, while the Toda presentation only deals with the quotient line bundles.
+Relations similar to those from \cites{maeno.naito.sagaki:QKideal,givental.kim} also appear in \cite{givental.lee:quantum,anderson.et.al:finiteI}, in relation to the finite-difference Toda lattice; in \cite{koroteev}, in relation to the study of the quasimap quantum \(\K\)-theory of the cotangent bundle of $\Fl(n)$ and the Bethe Ansatz (see also \cite{Gorbounov:2014}); and in \cite{ikeda.iwao.maeno}, in relation to the Peterson isomorphism in quantum \(\K\)-theory.